Does type of funding affect reporting in network meta-analysis?

 4Department of Pediatrics, University of Antioquia; Department of Health Research Methods, Evidence and Impact; McMaster University; Paediatric Intensive Care Unit, Clinica Las Américas, Colombia

 5Epidemiology Division & Institute of Health Policy, Management, and Evaluation, Dalla Lana School of Public Health, University of Toronto, canada

 6Department of Geriatric Medicine, University of Toronto, Canada

 Background: Industry-sponsored randomized clinical trials (RCTs) are more likely to report intervention-favourable results.
 However, the impact of different funding types on the reporting of network meta-analysis (NMA) of RCTs has not been explored before.

-Objectives: To assess whether the funding type influenced: (a) completeness of PRISMA reporting in NMAs of pharmacological interventions according to their funding type, (b) journal impact factor, and (b)the recommendation to use their own or another company’s intervention.
+Objectives: To assess whether the funding type influenced: (a) completeness of Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) reporting in NMAs of pharmacological interventions according to their funding type, (b) journal impact factor, and (b) the recommendation to use their own or another company’s intervention.

 Methods: We collected NMAs comparing pharmacological interventions published between 2013 and 2018.
-We assessed completeness of reporting in NMAs using the 32-item PRISMA-NMA checklist, and categorized NMAs according to their funding type, and overall conclusion.
-We explored whether NMAs recommended their own or another company’s intervention, classified NMAs according to their primary outcome findings, and the direction of the overall reported conclusion.
+We assessed completeness of reporting in NMAs using the 32-item PRISMA-NMA checklist and categorized NMAs according to their funding type and overall conclusion.
+We explored whether NMAs recommended their own or another company’s intervention and classified NMAs according to their primary outcome findings and the direction of the overall reported conclusion.
 We compared the underlying distributions of the journal impact factors by funding type.
-We also assessed reporting of conlicts of interest (CoI) for the first and senior author in the NMA using barplots.
+We also assessed reporting of conflicts of interest (CoI) for the first and senior author in the NMA using barplots.